Tungronoro/SubVoice/README.md

 To use subtitles, open **Settings** and select Subtitle 1 or Subtitle 2.
 You can adjust the position, size, color, and synchronization timing of each subtitle.

-To use AI narration, open **Settings -> Voice Library**, choose an engine and voice, and adjust the narration volume or speed as needed.
-Keyboard shortcuts are listed in **Settings -> Shortcuts**.
+To use AI narration, open **Settings → Voice Library**, choose an engine and voice, and generate narration for Subtitle 1 until it reaches 100%.
+To export a complete MP3 file, open **Settings → Dubbed Voice Export**, adjust the narration speed, and select **Merge and export MP3**.
+The file is merged across the full timeline of the current subtitles.
+Keyboard shortcuts are listed in **Settings → Shortcuts**.

 To open another file, use the Open File function or drag a new video/audio file into the application.
 The currently playing file will be replaced by the new file.